GitGudree/VideoDownloader/README.md

 FFmpeg is licensed under the LGPLv2.1.

-This app bundles ffmpeg.exe (unmodified) from: https://www.gyan.dev/ffmpeg/builds/
+This app bundles FFmpeg.exe (unmodified) from: https://www.gyan.dev/ffmpeg/builds/